prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>BatchSendDeadline is the maximum time a sample will wait in buffer.</p>
+<p>batchSendDeadline is the maximum time a sample will wait in buffer.</p>
 </td>
 </tr>
 <tr>